MrPerson1276/EasyFile/README.md

 nextInt(): Reads and returns the next available integer in the file.

 nextDouble(): Reads and returns the next available double in the file.

+nextLong(): Reads and returns the next available long in the file.

+nextByte(): Reads and returns the next available byte in the file.

 nextString(): Reads and returns the next available non-numeric string in the file.